intersystems/EnsembleWorkflowBI/README.md

 # EnsembleWorkflowBI
 DeepSee Cube and sample dashboards for Ensemble Workflow.
+Tested on 2015.1 and later.

 ## Installation